310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Madara %}
-Ahaha, you’re all having so much fun, huh?
+Ahaha, you’re aaall having so much fun, huh?

 Hmm, so there’s no need to stick to just one… Maybe I’ll go searching for a new buddy, then.

-Anyway, you going home now, Anzu-san?
+Anyway, are you going home now, Anzu-san?
 If you will, I’ll take you back home again~♪

 “I’ll be okay, it’s still the day time”… Oh, don’t be like that!
 Let me do the honor!